architect-templates/node-rest-api/README.md

 It is extremely common to run a REST API with a backend database as a standalone service so that it can be consumed by multiple, disparate applications.

-In this example, you'll learn how to capture an API written in Node.js with a Postgres database backend in an Architect component to enable automated deployments, networking and network security for your application - wherever it gets deployed.
+In this example, you'll learn how to capture an API written in [Node.js](https://nodejs.org/en/) with a [Postgres](https://www.postgresql.org/) database backend in an Architect Component to enable automated deployments, networking and network security for your application - wherever it gets deployed.

-In the `architect.yml` file for this project, we describe these two services as deployable runtimes.
+In the `architect.yml` file for this project, we describe this API as two deployable services.
 However, we also leverage Architect's [service discovery](//docs.architect.io/components/service-discovery) features to populate environment secrets by reference.
 This not only allows us to automatically connect the services to each other, but it also allows Architect to build strict network policies to whitelist the traffic between these services.
 Now we won't have any work ahead